robohydra/robohydra/documentation/index.md

 You can load as many plugins as you want.
 Remember that the order is
 important: the heads declared in the first will catch requests before any heads defined in further plugins.

+If you want RoboHydra to use the HTTPS protocol, you have to set the `secure` property to `true`, and the property `sslOptions` to an object with the following two properties: `key` and `cert`, both being the paths to the files containing the secret key and the certificate for the server.
+An example configuration file for an HTTPS server could be:

+    {"secure": true,
+     "sslOptions": {"key":  "my-key.pem",
+                    "cert": "my-cert.pem"},
+     "plugins": ["logger"]}

 Findings plugins